Max Planck Law is pleased to announce the appointment of Russell Miller as Senior Research Fellow and Head of the Max Planck Law network.

 Miller is the J.B.
 Stombock Professor of Law at the Washington and Lee University School of Law in Virginia, USA.
 He will be on leave from W&L University during the two-year term of his appointment as Head of Max Planck Law.

-Prof. Miller is a respected researcher, teacher, and scholarly entrepreneur.
+Professor Miller is a respected researcher, teacher, and scholarly entrepreneur.
 His academic work focuses on public law subjects as well as comparative law theory and method.
 He is regarded as a leading foreign scholar of German constitutional law and German legal culture.
 He has extensive and unique experience in Germany.
 He was a Robert Bosch Foundation Fellow in 1999–2000 and during that time participated in internships at the Bundesverfassungsgericht and the European Court of Human Rights.
 He returned to the Bundesverfassungsgericht as a Wissenschaftlicher Mitarbeiter at the time the Court was celebrating its fiftieth anniversary.
-He earned a LL.M. from the University of Frankfurt in 2002 and served as a Research Fellow at the Max Planck Institute for Comparative Public Law and Public International Law (Heidelberg).
+He earned a LLM from the University of Frankfurt in 2002 and served as a Research Fellow at the Max Planck Institute for Comparative Public Law and Public International Law .
 Miller returned to the United States to take up a Professorship at the University of Idaho (2002–2008) and then at Washington and Lee University (2008–present).
 He has never strayed far from Germany and the network of law-related Max Planck Institutes.
 He was a Fulbright Senior Research Fellow at the Heidelberg Max Planck Institute in 2009–2010.
 He enjoyed another year-long research residence at the Heidelberg Max Planck Institute in 2015–2016.
-He has had close working relationships with colleagues at the Freiburg Max Planck Institute, at the Hamburg Max Planck Institute, and at the Bonn Max Planck Institute.
+He has had close working relationships with colleagues at , , and .